-This page explains you everything there is to know about loading experiments from PhyloData.
+This page explains how to load experiments from PhyloData.

 For now, it is important to know that each experiment has a unique ID (like munro-2019-climate-6tvf) and a version number (like 1).
 The version number is incremented every time the experiment is updated.